The more you learn about OneNote, the more likely you are to embrace it as one of the best teaching and learning tools available today.

 10. Empowering you to teach the world

-With OneNote, you are in control.
+With OneNote in the classroom, you are in control.
 If you want to scribble and doodle with digital ink, you can.
 If you want to keep a private notebook, you can.
 If you want to share a notebook with the world, you can.
 If you want to record an audio comment for one of your students, you can.
 If you want to handwrite a complicated mathematical equation, compose music, or sketch your latest invention with digital ink, you can do that too.
 If you want to embed an online video for a flipped learning lesson, go ahead.
 If you want to individualize instruction using Microsoft Forms and set up an auto-graded quiz as a check for understanding, you can.
 If you want to embed multimedia content like YouTube videos, do it.
 If you want to have your notes read back to your students using the new OneNote Learning Tools, you can.

 And if you want to use OneNote in any of the ways I’ve shared above, now you can.